lextoumbourou/notes/notes/reference/books/how-to-take-smart-notes.md

 ## 3. Everything You Need to Have

-* Slipbox follows the [[Russian Model]]: "Focus on the essentials, don’t complicate things unnecessarily."
+* Slipbox follows the Russian Model: "Focus on the essentials, don’t complicate things unnecessarily."
     * Named after the story by De Bono: NASA invested in research for find a gravity-independent pen which could write in space.
 Russian simply used pencils.
         * Side note: the story is false: https://www.scientificamerican.com/article/fact-or-fiction-nasa-spen/